mtnvencenzo/cezzis-com-cocktails-web/cocktails.web.e2e/readme.md

 | Postal Code | 3860 |
 | Country | United States |

-This test user account should be created in your B2C tenant before running the tests.
+This test user account should be created in your CIAM tenant before running the tests.
 The tests will modify some of these values during execution but will maintain the basic structure.

 ## Useful Cypress Commands